MLHale/nebraska-gencyber/teachers/github/README.md

 > Every public repository can be forked

 So head-on over to a hello-world repository developed by one of your peers.
-You can do this by browsing to the git URL of their hello-world repository in your browser.
+You can do this by browsing to the `git URL` of their hello-world repository in your browser.

 You should see something like this on your peer's repository:
 >![githubfork](./img/githubfork.png)

-Click the "Fork" button.
+Click the `Fork` button.

 After forking, you will have your own copy of your peer's repository to work on.
-Using [Step 3](#step-3) you can clone this repository to your local computer.
-Make changes to files and push it back to this forked remote repository.
+Using [Step 3](#step-3) you can `clone` this repository to your local computer.
+Make changes to files and `push` it back to this forked remote repository.

-You may also choose to make direct changes to it on Github itself.
+You may also choose to make direct changes to it on `Github` itself.
 Let's do this in the next step.

 [Top](#table-of-contents)

 ### Step 7: Make a Pull Request
-In this step we make changes to the fork of your peers' repository on Github.com and create a pull request.
+In this step we make changes to the fork of your peers' repository on `Github.com` and create a `pull request`.

 Let's assume that a `gencyber` (insert your ID here) user forks `robinagandhi/hello-world` repository (this will be your peer's repository).